Omni calculator

 The human punch force calculator is an effective tool to help you understand your punch pressure and potential impact force, i.e., the maximum force attainable under the given conditions.

-The system will then calculate your potential impact force and punch pressure with the default values.
+The system will then calculate your potential impact force and punch pressure using different default values.

-🙋 These default values are suitable for an average person who is untrained in the art of combat sport. 🥋
+🙋 These default values are suitable for an average person who is untrained in the art of combat sports. 🥋

 💡 An untrained human can throw a punch as fast as 7 m/s.
 In comparison, professional athletes reach up to 20 m/s.

-1. The third field is the delivery time for the punch to gain maximum kinetic energy before hitting the target, e.g., 0.3 seconds (default).
+• Delivery time for the punch to gain maximum kinetic energy before hitting the target, e.g., 0.3 seconds (default).
+Upon entering punch speed and delivery time, our tool calculates the acceleration of the punch.

 💡 The greater the surface area of the punch, the more distributed its pressure will be.